Neev1108/Single-Cell-Pipeline/README.md

 ### 2a Datasets

-Place your FASTQ files into the GLDS-#/00-Raw_Data directory.
+Place your FASTQ files into the GLDS-#/00-Raw_Data directory. *Do not place any other files into this directory.*

 Cell Ranger requires FASTQ file names to follow the bcl2fastq file naming convention: